younghhk/STAT_COMP/HW1.md

 1. Write a function which returns the  odds ratio, CI, and P value of the univariate logistic regression model.

 2. Using the `recid.csv' dataset, fit the univariate logistic regression model with the response variable being "arrest".
-Calculate the odds ratio, CI, and P value for financial, age, mariied, paroled, educ, and week variable.
+Calculate the odds ratio, CI, and P value for financial, age, married, paroled, educ, and week variable.

 The `recid.csv` data set contains information about 432 inmates who were released from Maryland state prisons in the early 1970s.
-The aim of this research was to determine the efficacy of financial aid to released inmates asa means of reducing recidivism.
-The data set used here contains the folliwn gvariables.
+The aim of this research was to determine the efficacy of financial aid to released inmates as a means of reducing recidivism.
+The data set used here contains the following variables.

 * arrest: has a value of 1 if arrested; otherwise, ARREST has a value of 0.
 * week: is the week of first arrest; WEEK has a value of 52 if not arrested.